AElfProject/AElf/docs-sphinx/tutorials/boot-sequence.md

 ```

 ### Full node started successfully:
-By checking the current node state, it can be seen that the whole node is synchronizing the block, and the block height and Lib are growing all the time.
+By checking the current node state, it can be seen that the full node is synchronizing, and the BestChainHeight and the LastIrreversibleBlockHeight are growing up.
 After catching up with the height of the initial node, the subsequent steps can be carried out.

 ```bash
 aelf-command get-chain-status